 The Greyhound is much like the Whippet, only a bit bigger.
 Just like Whippets, these dogs have typically retired track dogs who are very grateful to have an opportunity for a different life.
 They have a tendency to be especially affectionate, even in large families or around other dogs.
 Of course, each dog has its own personality but as a whole, Greyhounds make loving pets that could become very skilled emotional support dogs if given the right opportunities.
 It takes time and a little patience on your part in most cases, but it might be well worth the effort.

 Perhaps you’re looking for an emotional support dog that isn’t quite as large as the ones that have already been discussed.
 If that’s the case, the Yorkshire Terrier may be exactly what you’ve been looking for.
 These are smaller dogs that have big personalities.
 They’re definitely the perfect size to crawl up on your lap and enjoy spending time with you without crushing you in the process.
 Better yet, they can make you laugh while they’re doing it.
-They’re also great options for anyone living in an apartment.
+They’re also great dogs for apartment living.

 These little dogs have a tendency to connect well with one or two people.
 Once they bond with you, they also tend to want to stay with you as much as possible.
 If you’re looking for an emotional support dog that you can take to work or something similar without causing undue stress on everyone else involved, this may be the perfect option.
 They’re small enough to fit in a backpack or sit under your desk without distracting anyone else.
 This can be a big plus if you need your emotional support dog to be able to get out into the workforce and lead the productive life that every person deserves to have.